cloudflare/cloudflare-docs/products/logs/src/content/logpush/splunk/index.md

 # Enable Logpush to Splunk

-Cloudflare Logpush now supports Logpush directly to Splunk via API.
+Cloudflare Logpush now supports pushing logs directly to Splunk via API.

 To set up a Splunk Logpush job:
 1. Create a job with the appropriate endpoint URL and authentication parameters